Benefits to your business

 Many now claim CSR has become important in such areas as image, cost savings and customer engagement, it’s become vital to success.

-“It’s about an organisation operating with a clear approach to being socially accountable and having a positive impact on society,” Patrick Phibbs, The Kids’ Cancer Project Head of Partnerships, explains.
+“It’s about an organisation operating with a clear approach to being socially accountable and having a positive impact on society.

 “When an organisation adopts a CSR strategy, there’s usually three parties it is accountable to – itself, its stakeholders and the public.
 Through this, we are now seeing businesses emerging as influential leaders for change.”

 Once considered as a ‘feel-good’ aspect of doing business, there has been a major shift in the role corporate social responsibility now plays in the marketplace.
-Many now claim CSR has become important in such areas as image, cost savings and customer engagement, it’s become vital to success.
+CSR has become important in areas such as image, cost savings and customer engagement, it’s become vital to success.

 Get in touch